-The average monthly gross salary is currently approximately RSD 59 000 (January-April 2013), but taking employers' social security contributions into account, the actual average cost for the employer is approximately RSD 69 000 per month over the same period.
+The average monthly gross salary is currently approximately RSD 62 000 (May-July 2014), but taking employers' social security contributions into account, the actual average cost for the employer is approximately RSD 69 000 per month over the same period.
 Nevertheless, in some sectors or regions, skilled employees can be found with a gross salary of between RSD 28 000 and RSD 40 000.

-The current unemployment rate is unfortunately high, estimated at 24.1% in April 2013.
+The current unemployment rate is unfortunately high, estimated at 20.8% in the first quarter of 2014.